wagtail/wagtail/docs/contributing/documentation_guidelines.md

 ### Images

 Images are hard to keep up-to-date as documentation evolves, but can be worthwhile nonetheless.
-Here are the guidelines when adding images:
+Here are guidelines when adding images:

 -   All images should have meaningful [alt text](https://axesslab.com/alt-texts/) unless they are decorative.
 -   Images are served as-is – pick the correct format, and losslessly compress all images.